 As a student in the Faculty of Business and Law, you can expect to participate in a range of teaching activities each week.
 This could include classes, seminars, practicals and online interaction.
 You can refer to the individual unit details in the course structure for more information.
 You will also need to study and complete assessment tasks in your own time.

-IELTS / English language requirements
+English language proficiency requirements

-All applicants must provide the following with their application:
+You must provide the following with your application:

 - current contact details of two referees who can be contacted concerning your work experience

-- a one page brief outlining why you believe that your work experience would be valued by your MBA peers
+- a one page brief outlining why you believe that your work experience would be valued by your peers in the course

 Deakin offers many courses which can be studied by distance education overseas.

-However, international students living in Australia must, in each compulsory trimester (that is, Trimesters 1 and 2), enrol in at least one unit that is offered as a Campus located unit and can, in addition enrol in units offered online.
+However, international students living in Australia on a student visa, in each compulsory trimester (that is, Trimesters 1 and 2), must enrol in at least one unit that is offered as a Campus located unit and can, in addition enrol in units offered online.
 International students may undertake a maximum of up to one third (or equivalent) of their study as online study.
 Please note enrolment in one face to face unit in compulsory study periods is only allowed if the student is completing their final unit of study and will not exceed maximum one third (or equivalent) online requirement.

 Fees and scholarships

 The 'Estimated tuition fee' is provided as a guide only based on a typical enrolment of students completing this course within the same year in which they started.
-The cost will vary depending on the units you choose, your study load, the length of your course and any approved Credit for Prior Learning you have.
+The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning you have.

-Each unit you enrol in has a credit point value.
-The 'Estimated tuition fee' is calculated by adding together 4 credit points of a typical combination of units for that course.
+The 'Estimated tuition fee' is calculated by adding together four credit points of study.
 Four credit points is used as it represents a typical enrolment load for a Graduate Certificate.

+Each unit you enrol in has a credit point value.
 You can find the credit point value of each unit under the Unit Description by searching for the unit in the Handbook.

 A Deakin scholarship might change your life.
 If you've got something special to offer Deakin – or you just need the financial help to get you here – we may have a scholarship opportunity for you.

-If you’re a Deakin alumni commencing a postgraduate award course, you may be eligible to receive a 15% reduction per unit on your enrolment fees.
+If you’re a Deakin alumnus commencing a postgraduate award course, you may be eligible to receive a 10% reduction per unit on your enrolment fees.

 Deakin’s Graduate Certificate of Business Administration will help you progress your career in all areas of business from administration to business strategy.

 Course learning outcomes